cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices -interviewing-deaf-hoh-individual.md

+---
+title: "Best practices when interviewing a deaf or hard of hearing individual"
+date: 2024-02-20
+description: >
+  Tips when interviewing a deaf or hard of hearing individual
+---

 # Best practices when interviewing a deaf or hard of hearing individual (media interviews)

 Accommodation needs will depend on the interviewee.
 Deaf individuals may use sign language or speak and lip-read, while hard of hearing interviewees hear but also rely on additional queues (e.g., lip-reading, captions).
 In-person or virtual interviews and podcasts provide different opportunities and challenges.